regal/regal/README.md

     game.output.write("Play rock, paper, or scissors:");
 });
 ```

-When a player starts a new game, both the player's and the opponent's scores will be initialized to zero, and a prompt will be displayed.

 Finally, you need the actual gameplay.
 The following block should be pasted at the end of your file.
 It contains the behavior that runs every time the player enters a command.